ArchaeoBasti/KISHIBWordpressSocialIconOrdID/README.md

-# KIŠIB Wordpress plugin: SocialIconOrdID
+# KIŠIB Wordpress plugin: SocialIconOrcID
 A Wordpress plugin that adds an OrcID option to the social icons in order to add OrcID as an option for social connection.

 ## Installation